gaussic/keras-en-backup/sources/preprocessing/image.md

 ```

-Applies the normalization configuration to a batch of inputs.
+Applies the normalization configuration in-place to a batch of inputs.

+`x` is changed in-place since the function is mainly used internally
+to standarize images and feed them to your network.
+If a copy of `x`
+would be created instead it would have a significant performance cost.
+If you want to apply this method without changing the input in-place
+you can call the method creating a copy before:

+standarize(np.copy(x))

 __Arguments__